marcelavbc/mars-rover-housfy/README.md

 #### Development

 There are many planets to visit besides Mars!
 With that in mind, this software has been developed to be used on any other surface specified by the customer.
+The software is written in JavaScript following object oriented.

 The function of the Planet class is: